ideate-hunt/CAM/README.md

 CNT Router Tooling
 ------------------

-The router tool changer has nine tool slots, of the first eight of which are generally a standard set of tools.
+The router tool changer has ten tool slots, of the first eight of which are generally a standard set of tools.
 Tool 1 is near the edge of the machine, i.e. on the left when viewed from the operator console.